 Noi Bai is not a busy airport so if you are not flying with one of the local airlines you might find your check-in counters will not open until about two-three hours before your flight.
 There are a handful self check-in terminals but, at the time of writing, only available for Vietnam Airlines.
 There are a few eateries on the departure level including a Burger King.
 One floor up there are a number of other more expensive restaurants.
 There is also a viewing gallery where you can watch the planes arrive and take off.

-Once past immigration and security the terminal is one again one long straight corridor.
-Departure gates are on one side, shops and restaurants on the other.
+Once past immigration and security the terminal is once again one long straight corridor.
+Departure gates are on one side, and shops and restaurants on the other.
 There is another Burger King and some local cuisine options.
-The duty free has the usual selection of perfume, alcohol and tobacco products but not a lot else.
+The duty-free has the usual selection of perfume, alcohol and tobacco products but not a lot else.
 There are a few souvenir shops and a money changer so you can get rid of your last few dong which are difficult to change outside the country.